Ghooosstt/docker-IdentityIQ/README.md

 To start the containers, use the command `docker-compose start`.

+To see logs from containers after start, use the command `docker-compose logs --follow`.

+To list all the containers, use the command `docker ps -a`.

+To execute bash inside a container, use the command `docker exec -it <container_name> bash`.

 To remove the containers, use the command `docker-compose down`. *(Warning, this action deletes data from your containers)*.

 To recreate the containers, use the command `docker-compose up`.